Creatorless

 • This is the reward for sustained coordination.

-• the treasury stays locked
+• the allocation remains locked

 • no funds are extracted